CynthiaSpinner/CollectionsMAster_Part2/README.md

 ## Tips for Success

+1. **Follow the Workflow**: Create collections in Main → Implement methods → Call methods → Test
-1. **Complete in Order**: HashSet → Stack → Queue → SortedList
+2. **Complete in Order**: HashSet → Stack → Queue → SortedList
-2. **Test Frequently**: Run the program after each method implementation
+3. **Test Frequently**: Run the program after implementing each method
-3. **Watch the Behavior**: Notice how each collection handles data differently
+4. **Watch the Behavior**: Notice how each collection handles data differently
+5. **Use Professional Patterns**: Create collections with initial data, pass to methods via parameters
-4. **Use the Reference**: Scroll to bottom of Program.cs for complete method lists
+6. **Use the Reference**: Scroll to bottom of Program.cs for complete method lists
-5. **Understand the Why**: Learn when each collection type is most useful
+7. **Understand the Why**: Learn when each collection type is most useful
-6. **Experiment**: Try adding the same item twice to HashSet, or reversing Stack/Queue operations
+8. **Experiment**: Try adding the same item twice to HashSet, or reversing Stack/Queue operations

 ## Collection Comparison Quick Reference